engineyard/ey-docs/pages/ey_cli_user_guide.md

 # Engine Yard CLI User Guide

-Welcome to the deployment guide for deploying to Engine Yard AppCloud with the `engineyard` gem using a command line interface.
+Welcome to the user guide for deploying to Engine Yard AppCloud with the `engineyard` gem.
+The `engineyard` gem provides a command line interface to perform tasks such as deploying your application, rebuilding your applications environment, opening an ssh session to any of your instances, uploading and applying custom chef recipes, and more.

 ## Getting Started